AstrakhantsevaAA/Captcha/README.md

 or

-2. Send request using python
+2. Send the request using python

 ```
 response = requests.post(